efbicief/python-warwick-sso-oauth-flaskless/README.md

 # Usage:

-Fill in your consumer key and secret within `main.py`.
+Rename `example_config.yaml` to `config.yaml`, and fill in your consumer key and secret.
 You can [request](https://warwick.ac.uk/services/its/servicessupport/web/sign-on/help/oauth/apis/registration/) these from the web development team.
 This code assumes you're using a shared consumer secret (HMAC-SHA1), so don't provide a certificate.

 Run the app: `python3 main.py`